BOLA: Near-Optimal Bitrate Adaptation for Online Videos: Related Work

 \section{Related Work}

 There has been a lot of recent work on bitrate adaptation algorithms, much of which is based on estimating the bandwidth of the network connection.
-Notable among this is ELASTIC \cite{decicco2013elastic} that uses control theory to adjust the bitrate so as to keep the buffer occupancy at a constant level.
+FESTIVE \cite{jiang2014festive} uses a harmonic bandwidth estimator to predict future bandwidth from past downloads, limiting bitrate change to one level between successive segments for stability.
+Notably, FESTIVE attempts to find a tradeoff between efficiency and fairness with competing downloads.
+BBA \cite{Huang+14} is a buffer-based algorithm.
+BOLA has a few similarities to BBA but the mapping function from buffer level to video bitrate is different.
+Also, BBA assumes that the buffer size is large (in the order of minutes), thereby making it not suitable for short videos.
+Further, it does not provide any theoretical guarantees for its buffer-based approach.
+A notable algorithm is ELASTIC \cite{decicco2013elastic} that uses control theory to adjust the bitrate so as to keep the buffer occupancy at a constant level.
 Another notable algorithm is PANDA \cite{li2014panda} which also estimates the network bandwidth.
 PANDA drops the download bitrate as soon as low bandwidth is detected but only increases the bitrate slowly to probe the real capacity when a higher bandwidth is detected.
+Like FESTIVE, PANDA trades efficiency for fairness.
 In \cite{yin2015ccontrol}, an algorithm using model predictive control (MPC) is proposed to optimize a comprehensive set of metrics.
-In this approach, the bitrate for the current chunk is chosen based on a network bandwidth prediction for the next few chunks.
+In this approach, the bitrate for the current segment is chosen based on a network bandwidth prediction for the next few segments.
 But, its performance depends on the accuracy of such a prediction.
-The approach also requires significant offline optimization to be performed outside of the client for an exhaustive set of scenarios.
-In \cite{Huang+14}, a buffer-based algorithm is proposed, but assumes that the buffer size is large (in the order of minutes), thereby making it not suitable for short videos.
-Further, it does not provide any theoretical guarantees for its buffer-based approach.
+The approach also requires significant offline optimization to be performed outside of the client for an exhaustive set of scenarios. \cite{mao2017neural} presents Pensieve, a reinforcement-learning approach to ABR.
+A neural network model can be trained for a video using a particular buffer size, using a QoE function for reward.
+A set of bandwidth traces is used as training data.
+Unfortunately, a trained model does not transfer easily to a different video or, more importantly, to bandwidth conditions not represented in the training data.
 Unlike prior work, we derive a buffer-based algorithm with theoretical guarantees that is simple to implement within the client and we empirically show its efficacy on extensive network traces.
+In recent work \cite{akhtar2018oboe}, a method called Oboe for auto-tuning the parameters of BOLA and MPC was presented and shown to improve both algorithms.
+Further, the work showed that Oboe used in conjunction with traditional ABR algorithms performs better than reinforcement-learning based ABR such as Pensieve.